Tour Duration: 10 Days / 9 Nights

 - Transfer to Khulna Railway Station, and depart for Rajshahi at 06.30 H on 715 Kapotaksha Express.
 Arrive Rajshahi around 12.20 H, transfer to hotel.

 - After check-in, freshen up, and lunch, drive to Puthia (22 km, 30 mins) and visit its beautiful temples and palaces.
 Largest number of historical temples of Bangladesh are located in Puthia.
 Back to Rajshahi in the evening.

 - Overnight at Rajshahi (Hotel Nice)

 - After breakfast, drive to Kusumba (50 km, 1.5 hrs).
-Visit Kusumba Mosque, a beautiful stone-built mosque from medieval period.
+Visit Kusumba Mosque, a beautiful stone-built mosque from the medieval period.
 This is one of the six remaining stone-built mosques from the Sultanate period in Bengal, which is very well preserved.

-- Drive to Paharpur (60 km, 1.5 hrs) and visit Somapura Mahavihara, a Buddhist monastery from 8th century and a UNESCO world heritage site.
+- Drive to Paharpur (60 km, 1.5 hrs) and visit Somapura Mahavihara, a Buddhist monastery from the 8th century and a UNESCO world heritage site.
 This is the most impressive archaeological site in Bangladesh.

 - Drive to Bogra (70 km, 02 hrs).
 Visit a Santal tribal village en route to experience their lifestyle; also visit a local bazaar.

 - Overnight at Bogra (Hotel Naz Garden)

 - After breakfast, drive to Sariakandi (42 km, 1 hr).
 Visit some chars (river islands) of river Jamuna and see how people live on those small islands struggling with the natural disasters.